Micromagnetic simulations for magnetic multipoles: Micromagnetic Simulations

-Next, we calculated the domain-wall motion by applying a magnetic field, $H_y$, and determined the domain-wall velocities.
-Once the field is applied, the domain wall begins to move with a finite velocity.
-The domain-wall motion involves shape deformation due to changes in the octupole angles of two domains, $\Phi_\mathrm{oct}$ = +\SI{30}{\degree} and \SI{-30}{\degree}.
-In Figs.~\ref{Fig:4}(a)-\ref{Fig:4}(c), we show the domain-wall profiles for three \SI{60}{\degree} domain walls, both at rest (solid lines) and during the stationary motion (dashed lines) calculated using the micromagnetic model.
-Note that we were unable to calculate the domain-wall motion with the atomistic-spin model, because of computational resource limitations.
+Next, we studied the domain-wall motion by applying a magnetic field $H_y$.
+Once the field is applied to a N{\'e}el-type domain wall, it begins to move with a finite velocity, $v_\mathrm{dw}$.
+The domain-wall motion involves shape deformation due to changes in the octupole angles of two domains.
+In Figs.~\ref{Fig:4}(a)-\ref{Fig:4}(c), we show the profiles of three \SI{60}{\degree} domain walls, both at rest (solid lines) and during the steady-state motion (dashed lines), calculated with the micromagnetic model.
+Note that we could not compute the domain-wall motion with the atomistic-spin model because of our computational resource limitations.